shane1027/EE30321/README.md

-# EE30321
+# EE30321i
-Assembly and C code for the PIC24 written in MPLABX for my Embedded Systems class.
+Developing an understanding of microcontrollers for use in Embedded Systems using the 16-bit PIC24.

 Skills Covered: